Master811129/MicroTone/README.md

-# MicroTone: a tiny library with super tiny flash usage to create a pulse train on the OCR0A pin on Attiny13
+# MicroTone: A high-performance library with super tiny flash usage to create a pulse train on the OCR0A pin on Attiny13